shiharuharu/cli-agent-mcp/README.md

 - **Codex**: The critic.
 Its analytical eye catches what you missed, challenges assumptions, finds edge cases.
 - **Gemini**: The creative.
 Divergent thinking, unexpected connections, the spark you didn't know you needed.
 - **Claude**: The scribe.
 Faithful execution, clear documentation, turning ideas into working code.
+- **Banana**: The artist.
+High-fidelity image generation for UI mockups, product visuals, and creative assets.

 **Want persistent results?** Use `save_file` to capture agent outputs, then let Claude synthesize insights across multiple analyses.